p5hzehxa/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/design-sign-up-flows/index.md

 Modernize the flow by promoting friction-free authentication methods:

 * **The question:** How can you move away from traditional passwords to improve security and UX?
 * **The recommended path:** Promote **Passwordless and Passkeys** early in the flow.
 By using the [Okta Authentication Policy (OAMP)](/docs/concepts/policies/), you can allow users to sign up using biometric factors or email magic links.
-This significantly reduces the risk of credential-based attacks while speeding up the login process.
+This significantly reduces the risk of credential-based attacks while speeding up the sign-in process.

 ## Group assignment and automation